ALBANY

 On

 Feb.
-5, the parole board's decision found Tinning's release would be
+5, the parole board's decision found Tinning's

-incompatible with public safety and would diminish the seriousness of
+incompatible with public safety and would diminish the

 her crime.